MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group.md

 **Delete:** Read-only

 ### <a name="bidadjustment"></a>Bid Adjustment
-The percent amount by which to adjust your bid for native ads above or below the base ad group or keyword bid.
+The percent amount by which to adjust your bid for audience ads above or below the base ad group or keyword bid.

 > [!NOTE]
-> Not everyone has this feature yet.
-If you don’t, don’t worry.
-It’s coming soon.
+> Not everyone is enabled for Audience campaigns in the Microsoft Audience Network yet.
+If you don't, don't worry.
+It's coming soon.

 Supported values are negative one hundred (-100) through positive nine hundred (900).
-Setting the bid adjustment to -100 percent will prevent native ads from showing for this ad group.
+Setting the bid adjustment to -100 percent will prevent audience ads from showing for this ad group.

-Set this field to zero (0) if you do not want any bid adjustment for native ads.
+Set this field to zero (0) if you do not want any bid adjustment for audience ads.
 If this field is empty you will inherit the *Bid Adjustment* setting of the ad group's [Campaign](campaign.md).

 **Add:** Optional
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
-If the ad group already has a native bid adjustment, and you want to remove it to effectively inherit the *Bid Adjustment* setting of the ad group's [Campaign](campaign.md), set this field to *delete_value*.
+If the ad group already has an audience ads bid adjustment, and you want to remove it to effectively inherit the *Bid Adjustment* setting of the ad group's [Campaign](campaign.md), set this field to *delete_value*.
 The *delete_value* keyword removes the previous setting.
+**Delete:** Read-only

+### <a name="bidboostvalue"></a>Bid Boost Value
+The percentage (greater than zero) that allows your cooperative bid to flex.

+For example, let's say your partner bids $5 USD on a keyword.
+If your bid boost set to 20 percent and your maximum value is 50 cents, your share would be 50 cents and not $1 USD.

+> [!NOTE]
+> This setting is only applicable for ad groups in Bing Shopping campaigns that are setup for Cooperative bidding.
+Not everyone is enabled for Cooperative bidding yet.
+If you don't, don't worry.
+It's coming soon.

+**Add:** Required if the bid option is set to BidBoost, and otherwise you may not set this field.
+**Update:** Optional if the bid option is set to BidBoost, and otherwise you may not set this field.
+**Delete:** Read-only

+### <a name="bidoption"></a>Bid Option
+Determines whether or not to amplify your partner's bid.

+Supported values are BidBoost and BidValue.
+A bid value ad group allows you to bid on products that your merchandising partner doesn't target.
+A bid boost allows you to amplify your partner's bid via the [Bid Boost Value](#bidboostvalue) and [Maximum Bid](#maximumbid) fields.

+> [!NOTE]
+> This setting is only applicable for ad groups in Bing Shopping campaigns that are setup for Cooperative bidding.
+Not everyone is enabled for Cooperative bidding yet.
+If you don't, don't worry.
+It's coming soon.

+**Add:** Optional.
+If this field is not set, the default Cooperative bidding option for the ad group is "bid value" i.e., the auction will use the fixed bid that you set for each [Ad Group Product Partition](ad-group-product-partition.md).
+**Update:** Read-only.
+If you attempt to change the previous bid option an error will be returned.
 **Delete:** Read-only

 ### <a name="bidstrategytype"></a>Bid Strategy Type